-A fret saw with an arbor that helps guide the blade through narrow spaces, like slots and dadoes.
-A coping saw is broader and has a simple handle that allows for greater control over cutting lengthwise.
+A fret saw with an arbor helps guide the blade through narrow spaces, like slots and dadoes.
+A coping saw is broader and has a simple handle that allows greater control over cutting lengthwise.
 They are often used to cut out dovetails on drawers or inside frames.

 Are all coping saw blades the same?

 No. Two types of blades are used in coping saws: the rip blade and the crosscut blade.
 The rip blade (top) is used to cut the vertical surfaces of a piece.
 The crosscut (bottom) is used to cut on both sides of a piece at once.

 A coping saw is likely a better choice for projects that require cutting curves than a backsaw which is a better choice for straight cuts.
 The word coping refers to an old method of cutting shapes by hand known as “coping” (copping).
 It involves cutting small pieces to fit together to create an entire body.
 In short, a coping saw can help you work in tight spaces.